neolp/itmp/README.md

 #### 1.3.4.
 Router Implementation Specifics

-This specification only deals with the protcol level.
+This specification only deals with the protocol level.
 Specific ITMP Broker and Dealer implementations may differ in aspects such as support for: authentication and authorization schemes, message persistence, and, management and monitoring.